Love Found at Death's Door (aka Chapter 1)

 "Uh oh," Alek said, "Here comes trouble."

-They both took a step to the right, and stood against the fence, as if to let the riders pass by on the narrow road.
+They both took a step to the right, and stood against the fence hoping the riders would pass by on the narrow road.
 But the officer at the head of the group raised his right hand and shouted, "Halt!"
 The group brought their steeds to a stop in a semi-circle around the duo, pinning them against the fence.

 The officer spoke from the centre of the half circle, "Wohin gehen Sie?"

-"Die stadt ist so." the officer said, and pointed to his right.
-Alek and Deryn followed the indication, then Alek said something about being lost.
+"Die stadt ist so." the officer said, and pointed to his right, the opposite way they'd been walking.
+The two followed the indication, then Alek said something about being lost.

 "Ist dieses zutreffende?" the officer asked Deryn.